About the Foundation

 The Grants and Awards Programme

-The Grants and Awards Committee of the Foundation, annually approves the awarding of over $420,000 in major research grants in support of studies relating to intellectual impairment.The Awards Program focuses it’s funding on Research Grants of $35,000 to support Biomedical research into intellectual impairment especially as it affects children and the causes and cure of Alzheimer’s Disease and other neurodegenerative diseases.
+The Grants and Awards Committee of the Foundation annually approves the awarding of over $440,000 in major research grants in support of studies relating to intellectual impairment.The Awards Program focuses it’s funding on approximately 12 Research Grants of $40,000 per year for up to 3 years to support Biomedical research into Puzzles of the Mind especially as it affects children and the causes and cure of Alzheimer’s Disease and other neurodegenerative diseases.

 For more detailed information and the application form for the Major Grant Program click on the link.